GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/data-platform-foundations/02-resources/README.md

 }
 ```

+- Get a key for the newly created service account:
+  - Go into services project
+  - Go into IAM page
+  - Go into the service account section
+  - Creaet a new key for the service account created in previeous step (**service_account**)
+  - Download the json key into the current folder
 - make sure you have the right authentication setup (application default credentials, or a service account key)
 - run `terraform init` and `terraform apply`